Ahmadrawash/Project1/README.md

 And each servlet must map a URL to the name.
-The url-pattern will be what follows the context path. ex: `http://localhost:8080/CONTEXTPATH/URL-PATTERN...` In the following example the /ping url-pattern maps to the pingServlet, which above points to the PingServlet class.
+The url-pattern will be what follows the context path. ex: `http://localhost:8080/CONTEXTPATH/URL-PATTERN...` In the following example the /ping url-pattern maps to the pingServlet, which above points to the servlet.PingServlet class.
 ```xml
     <servlet-mapping>
         <servlet-name>pingServlet</servlet-name>
         <url-pattern>/ping</url-pattern>
     </servlet-mapping>
 ```
-HTTP requests sent to this URL will be handled by the "do" methods in PingServlet.
+HTTP requests sent to this URL will be handled by the "do" methods in servlet.PingServlet.

 ## Servlet Class
 We need a class for our ping servlet.
 The servlet class will extend `HttpServlet` and override the HTTP methods we want the servlet to handle.
 For now that just means the `doGet()` method.
-Create a class in the servlets package named `PingServlet` and use the following code:
+Create a class in the servlets package named `servlet.PingServlet` and use the following code:

 ```java